 Diane Voyatzis Norwood, MS, RD, CDE

 Pregnancy is an amazing time of growth—both for mother and baby.
 As a new life is growing within a woman, her body undergoes many changes due to hormones.
 Every pregnancy is different.
 But many women find that some bodily changes are uncomfortable.
-Fortunately, once the baby arrives, most women find relief from these symptoms.
+Fortunately, after the baby arrives, most women find relief from these symptoms.
 In the meantime, there are ways to decrease some of the discomforts.

 The first trimester of pregnancy can be easy for some women.
 For others, these first three months can be the most challenging time of pregnancy due to the following common symptoms: